 Queen’s scored four first half goals.

-Jamie Weir got the first in the fourth minute and scored a second not
+Jimmy Weir got the first in the fourth minute and scored a second not

 long afterwards.
 Number three came from